realworldocaml/book/book/testing/README.md

 One choice we had to make in our implementation is which probability distribution to use for selecting examples.
-This may seem like an unimportant question, but when it comes to testing, not all probability distributions are equally good.
+This may seem like an unimportant question, but when it comes to testing, not all probability distributions are created equal.

 In fact, the choice we made, which was to pick integers uniformly and at random from the full set of integers, is problematic, since it